wayneIBM/vpc-on-classic/hello-world-vpc.md

 ```
 {: pre}

-## Step 9: Create a Floating IP address.
+## Step 9: Create a floating IP address
 {: #step-9-create-a-floating-ip-address}

-You need a Floating IP address so you can log in to the virtual server instance (VSI) from the internet.
+You need a floating IP address so you can log in to the virtual server instance (VSI) from the internet.

 ```
 ibmcloud is floating-ip-reserve helloworld-fip --nic-id $nic